 Exploration begins with curiosity, but it doesn’t really have an ending in natural open spaces because they are constantly changing.
 The information on these pages offers glimpses of what you will find in the open space areas serviced by the Marblehead Conservancy, along with maps and site information to help you select and locate a area of interest and to navigate its trails.
 A downloadable and printable map is available for each area, or you can just view them from the web site on your smart phone or tablet.
+To go directly to maps, see Just Maps (part of the Resources menu).

 In addition to open spaces, Marblehead is also fortunate in having “secret” passageways that preserve the walking paths from Marblehead’s earliest history as public ways.
 See “Secret” Passageways for more information.